jaypeng2015/decision-maker/README.md

 Actually this is an example to see how to use AWS step functions for REST API and turns out it's not a good choice.

  - The cold start problem makes unexpected timeout in the flow
- - Step Functions runs asynchronously so there has to be a `parent` function to check the status of the state machine
+ - Step Functions runs asynchronously so there has to be a `parent` function to check the status of the state machine if you need the output to return synchronously, so delayed response is used here.

 # How this works